vertexproject/synapse/docs/synapse/devopsguide.rst

     28062021 15:48:01 [INFO] log level set to DEBUG [common.py:setlogging:MainThread:MainProcess]

-This will also be used to set formnat ``time`` key for structured logging.
+This will also be used to format the ``time`` key used for structured logging.

 .. warning::
     Milliseconds are not available when using the date formatting option.
 This will result in a lose of precision for